bkhow/NWERN/README.md

 5. Click "Aeolian Sediment Flux Data" with Excel as the output format.
 6. Click "Go..." !
 7. Save this file into your working folder, and this will be imported AS IS into R-studio.

+---- create graphs of horizontal sediment flux in R ---- there may be some packages you will have to install in R for the function to work properly

+1. Open "nwern_graphing_function_BKH.R"